NathanWichmann/Portfolio-Update/README.md

 # Deployed Link <a href="https://nathanwichmann.github.io/Portfolio-Update/">Portfolio</a>
 This repository (Personal Portfolio) is an educational homework assignment from CARL-OTT-FSF-PT-02-20121-U-C coding boot-camp.
-It combines our knowledge of html5 and CSS together to create a personal portfolio that we can use through-out the course and after we graduate to show potential employers what we have accomplished.
+It combines our knowledge of html5 and CSS3 together to create a personal portfolio that we can use through-out the course and after we graduate to show potential employers what we have accomplished.

 # Assignment
 This assignment was designed for the class to demonstrate our work to a potential hiring manager.
-Being that this is the beginning of the course, there are only a couple projects added.
-There will be many more added through-out the course.
-There is a total of 5 assignments and one group project added so far.
+Although, this website is simplistic in nature, it does show how far the journey has been, through the deployed work.
+In the bebining of the course, it took all my effort just to make this site and understand the terminology.
+That has changed, what once took me hours to change on this site, now takes a matter of minutes and I was even able to clean up the code from the begining of the course.

 # Acceptance Criteria
 GIVEN I need to sample a potential employee's previous work<br>